JCPenney's Hope & Wonder launches Black History Month collection

 Commemorative dates

-The Hope & Wonder Black Heritage Month collection was created and curated in-house by the JCPenney Creative Coalition, a team of BIPOC designers whose inspiration brought the collection to life.
+The Hope & Wonder Black History Month collection was created and curated in-house by the JCPenney Creative Coalition, a team of BIPOC designers whose inspiration brought the collection to life.

 Several JCPenney associates and their families are also featured as models in the collection, which can now be found in stores and online.